CRA International (NASDAQ:CRAI) Releases FY 2021 Earnings Guidance

 CRA International (NASDAQ:CRAI) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $550 million-$570 million, compared to the consensus revenue estimate of $540.46 million.

-CRA International (NASDAQ:CRAI) last posted its earnings results on Thursday, May 6th.
-The business services provider reported $1.37 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.83 by $0.54.
-CRA International had a net margin of 4.60% and a return on equity of 12.68%.
-The business had revenue of $146.50 million for the quarter, compared to analysts’ expectations of $128.67 million.
-During the same quarter in the prior year, the business earned $0.84 EPS.
-The business’s revenue for the quarter was up 16.1% compared to the same quarter last year.
-On average, equities research analysts predict that CRA International will post 3.22 earnings per share for the current year.
+CRA International (NASDAQ:CRAI) last released its earnings results on Thursday, May 6th.
+The business services provider reported $1.37 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.83 by $0.54.
+The company had revenue of $146.50 million during the quarter, compared to analyst estimates of $128.67 million.
+CRA International had a return on equity of 12.68% and a net margin of 4.60%.
+The company’s revenue for the quarter was up 16.1% on a year-over-year basis.
+During the same quarter in the prior year, the company earned $0.84 earnings per share.
+On average, research analysts expect that CRA International will post 3.22 EPS for the current year.

-The company also recently declared a quarterly dividend, which was paid on Friday, March 26th.
-Shareholders of record on Tuesday, March 16th were issued a dividend of $0.26 per share.
-This represents a $1.04 annualized dividend and a yield of 1.23%.
-The ex-dividend date of this dividend was Monday, March 15th.
-CRA International’s dividend payout ratio is currently 34.55%.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, June 11th.
+Stockholders of record on Tuesday, May 25th will be issued a $0.26 dividend.
+The ex-dividend date of this dividend is Monday, May 24th.
+This represents a $1.04 dividend on an annualized basis and a dividend yield of 1.27%.
+CRA International’s payout ratio is currently 34.55%.

+A number of research firms have recently issued reports on CRAI.
+Barrington Research increased their target price on CRA International from $82.00 to $101.00 and gave the company an outperform rating in a report on Friday, May 7th.
+Zacks Investment Research upgraded CRA International from a hold rating to a buy rating and set a $75.00 target price for the company in a report on Tuesday, March 9th.

+In related news, Director Nancy Hawthorne sold 3,798 shares of the stock in a transaction on Monday, May 10th.
+The stock was sold at an average price of $83.65, for a total transaction of $317,702.70.
+Following the completion of the sale, the director now directly owns 13,998 shares in the company, valued at $1,170,932.70.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+5.70% of the stock is currently owned by company insiders.

 CRA International Company Profile